UPS: Efficiently Building Foundation Models for PDE Solving via Cross-Modal Adaptation: Related Work

-To facilitate operator transfer across PDE families, two recent works develop large pretrained models for multiple physical systems~\citep{subramanian2023towards, mccabe2023multiple}.
-In particular, \citet{subramanian2023towards} train a FNO-based network on steady-state linear PDEs with periodic boundary conditions and study the model's transfer ability when its size increases. \citet{mccabe2023multiple} design a new transformer architecture based on the axial attention~\citep{Ho2019AxialAI} and train it using various 2D non-linear, time-dependent PDEs.
-Their results show that a unified operator can outperform baselines trained on a single PDE family.
+\looseness=-1 To facilitate operator transfer across PDE families, two recent works develop large pretrained models for multiple physical systems: \citet{subramanian2023towards} train FNOs on steady-state linear PDEs with periodic boundary conditions; \citet{mccabe2023multiple} design a new transformer architecture based on the axial attention~\citep{Ho2019AxialAI} and train it using various 2D non-linear, time-dependent PDEs.
+While these methods show that a unified operator can outperform single-family operators, they are limited in two aspects.
+First, existing unified methods consider mainly 2D PDEs for pretraining and evaluation.
+In contrast, \ourmodel leverages a unified representation scheme to tackle both 1D and 2D PDEs.
+This method can be also extended to any $d$-dimensional systems in theory.
+Second, existing methods pretrain large models from scratch and necessitate extensive GPU resources and pretraining data, which can be prohibitive to collect for high-dimensional complex PDEs.
+However, by adapting from pretrained LLMs and closing the modality gap between text and PDE efficiently, \ourmodel achieves competitive results using 4x less data and 26x less compute.

-While our work shares a similar motivation for developing general and versatile solvers, we differ from the above work in three aspects. \emph{Modeling-wise}, existing unified methods are limited to two-dimensional PDEs, whereas \ourmodel tackles both one- and two-dimensional PDEs.
-Our training process can be also extended to any $d$-dimensional systems. \emph{Architecture-wise}, these methods use PDE-specific networks and train them from scratch.
-However, we leverage pretrained LLMs and text-form metadata to improve downstream performance. \emph{Efficiency-wise}, pretraining large models from scratch requires vast amount of pretraining data (e.g., 100K samples per PDE family), which can be prohibitive to collect for high-dimensional and complex PDEs.
-In contrast, by adapting from pretrained models and using an efficient way to close the modality gap between text and PDE, our method requires far less fine-tuning data.
+Beyond the aforementioned works, DPOT~\citep{hao2024dpot} was developed concurrently with our work and presents an auto-regressive denoising strategy for pretraining.
+While DPOT has shown better transferability to unseen PDE tasks than MPP, it shares the same limitations of focusing on 2D problems for pretraining and requiring large amount of data and compute (8 A800 GPUs for 500,000 steps).

-A final work that is closely related to ours is ORCA~\citep{shen2023cross}, which proposes a general workflow for adapting pretrained transformers to non-text, non-vision inputs.
-While ORCA uses PDEBench in its evaluation, it is not tailored to PDE solving and requires adapting a separate model for every PDE dataset.
-The resulting models are not grid- or resolution-invariant, which are key properties of neural operators for PDEs.
-Moreover, by learning from multiple PDEs and sharing knowledge across families, our method obtains significantly better empirical results than ORCA.
+A final work that is related to ours is ORCA~\citep{shen2023cross}, which proposes a general workflow for adapting pretrained language/vision transformers to non-text/vision inputs.
+While ORCA uses PDEBench in its evaluation, it is not tailored to PDE solving and requires adapting a separate model for every dataset.
+The resulting models are not grid- or resolution-invariant, which are key properties of neural operators and achieved by \ourmodel.
+Moreover, by learning from multiple PDEs and sharing knowledge across families, \ourmodel obtains significantly better empirical results than ORCA.